(edited)

 Meanwhile, it has been projected that there will be more than 50 billion smart connected devices in the world by 2020, each collecting, interpreting, analyzing, and sharing data of its own.

-At the same time, advances in visualization technology, and data hygiene protocols and best practices, have made us more data-savvy than ever before.
+At the same time, advances in visualization technology, data hygiene protocols, and best practices, have made us more data-savvy than ever before.
 These are some of the things we can expect, on a community level, in the coming years;

 • Data used to influence decisions regarding city planning, healthcare provision, social and welfare programs, educational development